donaghhorgan/configuring-airflow-dags-with-yaml/README.md

-# airflow-yaml-config-dag
+# Configuring Airflow DAGs with YAML

-An example Airflow workflow demonstrating how to set default DAG configuration from YAML.
+An example Airflow DAG that demonstrates how to set default configuration from YAML.
+A complete explanation is available [here](https://donagh.io/configuring-airflow-dags-with-yaml/).